ashwinvis/phd-thesis/chapter_00_4_results.md

 The toy model is visibly different from the SWE which exhibits shock dominated wave turbulence as shown in @fig:shallow-toy.
 Both simulations are forced using similar parameters.
-Note that the magnitudes should be compared, but the pattern shows what kind of waves were produced.
 The plot on the left shows sharp thin lines of negative divergence which are characteristic of shock waves.
 There is always a sudden dip in the velocity if we follow along the direction of shock propagation, which is reflected as negative values of